cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 They currently have to work extra hard to stabilise my feet while running, because, you know, no shoes.

-Because doing this thing was not hard enough already, and because the Lunas are perhaps still a bit too cushiony, and because my friend the Very Flat Cat forgot that I&#8217;m very suggestible after 11:00 in the morning when my prefrontal cortex takes the rest of the day off, I am now also the very shy owner of a pair of [Xero Genesis running sandals][3]:
+Because doing this thing was not hard enough already, and because the Lunas are perhaps still a bit too cushiony, and because my friend the Very Flat Cat forgot that I’m very suggestible after 11:00 in the morning when my prefrontal cortex takes the rest of the day off, I am now also the very shy owner of a pair of [Xero Genesis running sandals][3]:

 ![Image result for xero genesis][4]

 The soles are only 5mm thick, and quite hard, being [rated for a few thousand miles][5] and all.
-The upshot of this is that one&#8217;s feet have to work even harder than in the Lunas.
+The upshot of this is that one’s feet have to work even harder than in the Lunas.

 My first run in these was amazing: I could feel my feet reacting to every little pebble, and my running style having to adapt even more to the terrain.